 Firstly, the competent authority responsible for the enforcement of the EUTR - the Environmental Protection Inspection ('the EPI') - does not operate within a clear or effective regulatory framework: the scope of activities which the EPI is authorised to conduct is unclear.
 This results in e.g. a lack of any clear legal basis for performing unscheduled checks, which undermines the EPI's capacity to detect cases of non-compliance.
-Secondly, the EPI's performance is also highly ineffective: by 2021, the number of checks conducted by the EPI did not exceed 600 (despite the estimated number of operators placing timber on the Polish market being above 8,000).
-By the same time, more than 80% of forest districts under the management of State Forests had never been checked against the requirements of the EUTR.
+Secondly, the EPI's performance is also highly ineffective: the number of checks performed in Poland since the EUTR came into force until end of 2022 was only 774 (despite the estimated number of operators placing timber on the Polish market being above 8,000).
+By the same time, almost 80% of forest districts under the management of State Forests had never been checked against the requirements of the EUTR.
 The quality of the relatively few checks that were conducted is also questionable: the EPI has never detected any illegal timber, despite strong evidence indicating illegality in certain timber operations.
 Thirdly, the regulatory framework for submitting and handling 'substantiated concerns' (formal complaints about non-compliance under the EUTR) is unclear and does not provide the public with any means to challenge inaction by the EPI.
-This confusion around the substantiated concerns process is reflected by the very low number of substantiated concerns that the regional inspectorates of the EPI report that they have received in the period since the EUTR has been in force up to 2021: only three in total.
+This confusion around the substantiated concern process is reflected by the discrepancies in the number of such concerns received and reported by the EPI (they range from three to 16).
 Fourthly, the penalty scheme for breaches of the EUTR is inadequate.
 The penalties - limited to administrative fines only - are low compared to other Member States and are rarely imposed.
-Penalties do not exceed a maximum level of PLN500,000 (approx. €103,000) and the penalties that have been imposed in practice are often lower than the minimum level required by the law (PLN 5,000, approx. €1,030).
+Penalties do not exceed a maximum level of PLN500,000 (approx. €103,000) and the penalties that have been imposed in practice are symbolic in essence, ranging from PLN500 to PLN5,000 (approx. €103 - €1,030), with the majority of them not exceeding PLN500 (approx. €103).
 Fifthly, the capacity of the EPI to perform its functions is undermined by a lack of resources, as the EPI is understaffed and underfinanced.
-In 2020, the EPI had only 8.1 full-time equivalent staff and an annual budget of less than €6,000 to enforce the EUTR (bearing in mind that Poland's forests cover an area of approx. 92,420 square kilometers).
+In 2021, the EPI had only 8.3 fulltime equivalent staff and an annual budget of less than €11,000 to enforce the EUTR (bearing in mind that Poland's forests cover an area of approx. 92,420 square kilometers).